The Kelly's Story

-In February 1947, Randal Kelly, a native of County Clare, Ireland, was hired as a bartender at 500 Westport Road, an establishment then called Westport Inn and owned by three retired Kansas City, Missouri police captains, Brock, Ghent and Zahner.
-Randal's witty sense of humor, unpretentious attitude and giving hand won him great popularity and it wasn't long before people were calling the place Kelly's.
-Randal was partners with Art Brock until Art died in 1977.
-In June of that year, the bar was officially named Kelly's Westport Inn.
-Randal passed away in 1988 and his two sons, Kyle and Pat, now run the joint.
+In February 1947, Randal Kelly, a native of County Clare, Ireland, was hired as a bartender at 500 Westport Road, then called Westport Inn.
+Randal's witty sense of humor, unpretentious attitude and giving hand won him great popularity.
+It wasn't long before people were calling the place Kelly's.

-Today, family-owned and operated, Kelly's Westport Inn is a must see in Kansas City.
-With a diverse crowd, live music, a colorful history, weekday specials and always someone with a good story, Kelly's is an Irish pub like no other!
+Kelly's Westport Inn is a must-see Kansas City destination.
+With a diverse crowd, live music, colorful history, weekday specials and always someone with a good story, Kelly's is an Irish pub like no other.

-1995: Two of Randal's sons, Kyle and Pat, purchase the building from the Wiedenmann family.
-George Wiedenmann Sr.'s ashes can be seen in a Ten High bottle above the front bar.
+The Kelly family purchased the building from the Wiedenmanns in 1995.
+George Wiedenmann Sr.'s ashes can be seen in a Ten High bottle behind the front bar.